-🗞 ACTIVITY 2.3.1 SHOW VIDEO 3A OF A PERSON WITH HIV WHO IS NON-ADHERENT TO ART.
+🚺 2.3.1 SHOW VIDEO 3A OF A PERSON WITH HIV WHO IS NON-ADHERENT TO ART.
+OR YOU CAN SHOW VIDEO 3B OF A PREGNANT WOMAN WITH ANAEMIA.

-Ask group to to now watch a short video clip (video will use PHCG case scenario on Non -ART adherence and Depression) and note down what strategies the health worker is using that are effective or ineffective in meeting patient expectations.
+Watch a short video clip (video will use PHCG case scenario on Non -ART adherence and Depression) and note down what strategies the health worker is using that are effective or ineffective in meeting patient expectations.

-Group discussion: After they have watched the short video clip, ask the group to comment on what they observed.
+Group discussion: Please comment on what you observed.

-ACTIVITY 2.3.2 NOTE DOWN THE BIOMEDICAL INFORMATION IN THE VIDEO SHOW
+2.3.2 NOTE DOWN THE BIOMEDICAL INFORMATION IN THE VIDEO SHOW